sjaehn/BJumblr/README.md

 ### Pattern page tabs

 Define multiple patterns.
 Click on a tab to highlight the tab and to edit the respective pattern.
-Press ▶ on the tab to activate playback for the respective pattern.
+Press ▸ on the tab to switch playback to the respective pattern.
 Press the piano keys symbol to enable / disable MIDI-controlled playback of the respective pattern.

 | Symbol | Description |